 Specifications & Features

-All E-GMP-based EVs so far have their primary electric motor mounted on the rear axle.
-There is an option to upgrade to eAWD with an additional front electric motor.
 With a dual-motor powertrain generating 576 hp and 546 lb.-ft. of torque, the Kia EV6 GT can accomplish a 0-60 mph sprint in just 3.4 seconds and attain a top speed of 161 mph.
-There’s no doubt that the Kia Stinger electric successor in its GT variant would set a new benchmark for E-GMP-based EVs, with specs that could challenge the Mercedes EQE, Audi E6, and the BMW i5.
+There’s no doubt that the Kia Stinger electric successor in its GT variant would set a new benchmark for Kia EVs, with specs that could challenge the Mercedes EQE, Audi E6, and the BMW i5.

-The Stinger electric successor would leverage E-GMP’s multi-charging system that supports 400V and 800V DC charging, allowing customers to use 50-350 kW DC chargers.
+The Stinger electric successor could have a multi-charging system that supports 400V and 800V DC charging, allowing customers to use 50-350 kW DC chargers.
 Charging from 10 to 80% could take less than 18 minutes.
 Expect the Plug and Charge (PnC) function and the Vehicle-to-Load (V2L) functionality also to be among the highlights of the new electric four-door coupe on the charging front.
 While these could be standard convenience features, the optional convenience features may include Highway Driving Pilot (HDP) that allows Level 3 autonomous driving without driver input on highway sections.